 Christy Kallevig: Today we're going to be talking about the rural narrative.
-When I approached you about joining us on this podcast, you mentioned the idea that really it's not our grandpa's are rural anymore.
-What are you what are you seeing when you take a look at the changes within rural Minnesota and really rural America.
+When I approached you about joining us on this podcast, you mentioned the idea that really, it's not our grandpa's rural anymore.
+What are you what are you seeing when you take a look at the changes within rural Minnesota, and really, rural America.

 We also witnessed things like school consolidations.
-And all of these events you know our towns struggle with.
+And all of these events our towns struggle with.
 It almost seemed like one more nail in the coffin of our small town, like when we lose our hardware store, there is one more nail.
 We lose our grocery store, there's one more nail.
 When in fact we haven't seen really the death of our small town or small towns across the state.
-In fact, in the past like 50 years, just three towns have dissolved.
+In fact, in the past 50 years, just three towns have dissolved.
 The latest one is Tenney, and that's in western Minnesota and their population is six.
-So I think you know a town of six people might be a risk for closing, but certainly not Mylan, with over 200 people or Clarkfield or Ely or any of these other towns that people tend to think about who by the way have went through these dramatic changes.
+So I think you know a town of six people might be a risk for closing, but certainly not Mylan, with over 200 people, or Clarkfield or Ely or any of these other towns that people tend to think about, who by the way, have went through these dramatic changes.

 Christy Kallevig: Absolutely.
 And what kinds of things are drawing folks into those small towns?

 And that quite surprised us.
-We thought you know people migrate for jobs, but then as the more we thought about it the more we think you know what we are becoming, our life and our work, are becoming less intertwined.
-So if you view imagine in the 1920s, you had to move to where the jobs were, where that's not especially true today.
-You can be self-employed you can be a non-employer you can be a self or sole proprietor you can be a 10 99 worker, you can be a remote worker, a telecommuter.
-I mean we've got all of these occupations now that afford the opportunity for us to live in a place that we want and live in a place where we work.
+We thought people migrate for jobs, but then as the more we thought about it, the more we think you know what we are becoming, our life and our work, are becoming less intertwined.
+So if you imagine in the 1920s, you had to move to where the jobs were, where that's not especially true today.
+You can be self-employed, you can be a non-employer, you can be a self or sole proprietor, you can be a 1099 worker, you can be a remote worker, a telecommuter.
+I mean we've got all of these occupations now that afford the opportunity for us to live in the place that we want and live in a place where we work.
 So we see this pretty consistent pattern with regards to people choosing a region.
 I would say from a marketing perspective, it's almost impossible to identify a market segment.

 Christy Kallevig: You brought up an interesting point in talking about looking at a region.
-Oftentimes we get really focused on looking on our own community.
-Is it better for a group of communities to come together and work regionally to change that narrative or is it important to start at one community changing their own individual story.
+Oftentimes we get really focused on looking at our own community.
+Is it better for a group of communities to come together and work regionally to change that narrative or is it important to start at one community changing their own individual story?

 Ben Winchester: Yeah, I think this is a great question.
 I think it is vital for us to move beyond our city boundaries.
-I do an exercise called living in the middle of everywhere.
+I do an exercise called "living in the middle of everywhere."
 So what you do is you take a map of your region and you put a star where you live.
-So I lived in Hancock for 12 years; put a star in Hancock, but I worked in Morris.
-So put a star where you live and X where you work and then X where your spouse or partner may work; and now draw a circle around.
-How far do you go out to shop and eat out.
-And then draw another circle around how far do you go out to play.
+So I lived in Hancock for 12 years; put a star in Hancock.
+But I worked in Morris.
+So put a star where you live, an X where you work, and then X where your spouse or partner may work, and now draw a circle around.
+How far do you go out to shop and eat out?
+And then draw another circle around how far you go out to play.
 And you find out that there is a there is a huge region that you live in.
-Right so between where you live and your work might be 20 or 30 minutes.
-Between where you live and shop and eat out is 45 and shop; and play is an hour, or sorry—two hours.
+Right--so between where you live and you work might be 20 or 30 minutes.
+Between where you live and shop and eat out is 45; and shop and play is an hour, or sorry—two hours.
 So ultimately, you live in the middle of everywhere.
 So you know, when I lived in Hancock I didn't want to eat out at Buddy's every time I went out to eat.
 So my wife and I we would go down to Benson or to Alec [Alexandria] or to Willmar, to Glenwood, or you name it.
 You would enjoy the region.
 So I think as we think about how people live their lives today.
 We are very mobile.
 We want to enjoy the diversity of our region, and that we need to think beyond our city boundaries.
 And this has implications for a number of reasons.
-So for example, if I'm looking to move to Hancock, and the mayor I run into the mayor and the mayor is like, "Yeah, you're going to love Hancock, you know we've got Buddy's Bar and Grill, we've got a full K12 school.
+So for example, if I'm looking to move to Hancock, and I run into the mayor and the mayor is like, "Yeah, you're going to love Hancock, you know we've got Buddy's Bar and Grill, we've got a full K12 school.
 And then I then I say.
 "Well yeah, I'm also looking at moving to Cyrus."
 And then if the mayor says something parochial like "Well, you don't want to move to Cyrus they've got nothing going on there"—right?
 Trying to get you to move to Hancock.

 Not only did you just downplay Cyrus you down played yourself because why do I want to live in the middle of nowhere?
 I want to know that there are things all over the region that I can enjoy, whether it's Green Mill or you know going to Mi Mexico in Benson.
 I mean there's all of these opportunities for us to explore the region.
 I think we need to recognize this fact of human life now is very mobile and that we actually enjoy some of these things everywhere around our homes.

-Because in many ways we are you know we keep we hear a narrative in our towns, like you need to get out.
+Because in many ways we keep we hearing a narrative in our towns, like you need to get out.
 Right.
-And like there's a misplaced notion that only the lucky few escape, when in fact we have people moving at all the time.
+And like there's a misplaced notion that only the lucky few escape, when in fact we have people moving in all the time.
 So there would be great value in having some of these young people actually explore the motivations for all of these folks moving into our rural communities.
 And when you hear all of these reasons people have to move in, you're going to second guess the reasons why you leave, and you may actually see an opportunity to return.
 So we've got colleagues, that's kind of interesting … we've got colleagues at the Center for Rural Entrepreneurship and they do a program where they go and interview high school kids like juniors and seniors and they asked them, like "If you intend to move away, do you think you'll move back?"
 Right?
-And on one side I don't like asking an 18 year old what they're going to do in five years is just as zero predictive value to it.
+And on one side, I don't like asking an 18 year old what they're going to do in five years [which has] zero predictive value to it.
 But, imagine you have two towns.
 Town A, 40 percent of the kids said they want to move back and Town B, it was 80 percent.
 What is the difference between those two towns?
 It's the narrative.
 Are they hearing that this town is a place that [they] can actually live, in that [they] can work in, and that you can enjoy life in?
-And if all you are surrounded with I would say are the doom and gloomers about your town, it's going to be very difficult to give any motivations to your young people to return.
-When in fact, once these young people hear all these reasons why people are moving today, it might get them to second guess their town and to see it as a viable alternative to living outside of the town or to bring them back home.
+And if all you are surrounded with, I would say, are the doom-and-gloomers about your town, it's going to be very difficult to give any motivations to your young people to return.
+When in fact, once these young people hear all these reasons why people are moving today, it might get them to second guess their town and to see it as a viable alternative to living outside of the town, or to bring them back home.
 So, the kind of bottom line between all of the work I do is that I want to remind people that there are people choosing to live in your town.
 Every day, people choose to move to your town.
-It might not be every day in our towns, but every week, every month there are people choosing to move [to] your towns for what you are today and what you will be, not what you were.
+It might not be every day in our towns, but every week, every month, there are people choosing to move [to] your towns for what you are today and what you will be, not what you were.

 Ben Winchester: That's right.